 Planting for pollinators

 Low-growing perennials and grasses can grow and thrive within transmission line rights-of-way.
-Following transmission line construction in designated areas, ATC works with our environmental contractors to plant seed mixes that generate vegetation compatible within the rights-of-way that also are beneficial to pollinators.
+ATC launched a pollinator program in 2017, which focuses on identifying and developing portions of our rights-of-way for pollinators following vegetation management or construction.
+ATC works with our environmental contractors to plant seed mixes that generate vegetation compatible within the rights-of-way that are beneficial to pollinators.

-In partnership with horticulturist and gardening expert Melinda Myers, we’ve put together two guides to identify vegetation that is similar to what we plant in our rights-of-way.
+In collaboration with Melinda Myers, we have developed two guides to identify vegetation that is similar to what we plant in our rights-of-way.
 These suggested plants have deep root systems that will beautify your property and help attract bees, butterflies and birds.
-Sustainable rights-of-way with compatible plant communities such as the ones we suggest also can help limit ATC’s long-term vegetation management program, which is needed to help keep the lines safe and reliable.
+In addition, sustainable rights-of-way with compatible plant communities such as the ones we suggest also can help limit ATC’s long-term vegetation management program, which is needed to help keep the lines safe and reliable.

 To learn about conserving energy for your home by planting the right tree in the right place, please visit the climate change section on the Arbor Day Foundation’s website.

 Party for the Planet

 In May 2014, ATC introduced attendees at the event to the Grow Smart program, featuring Melinda Myers.
 Each year since then, attendees learn about low-growing vegetation that’s compatible within transmission line rights-of-way by visiting our two interactive displays.
-Simultaneously, local cub scout and boy scout troops help zoo staff remove invasive species within the zoo’s urban forest and plant hundreds of native trees in replacement, all of which is funded by ATC.
+Simultaneously, local cub scout and boy scout troops have helped zoo staff remove invasive species within the zoo’s urban forest and plant hundreds of native trees in replacement, all of which is funded by ATC.
 Check out the video on our YouTube channel that captured the 2014 tree plantings.

 The ATC Pollinator Garden at the Milwaukee County Zoo is one of the interactive displays at the event that provides an opportunity for visitors to work alongside Melinda Myers to plant and maintain a garden that attracts bees, butterflies, birds and other pollinators.
 In this video on WTMJ’s The Morning Blend, Myers talks about the event, and this video captures the event highlights.